tristanGIANDO/satellite/docs/data.md

-# Get and analyse satellite images
+# Data Preparation

-## Training dataset analysis
+## Download and analyse the training dataset

 From [this](https://www.kaggle.com/datasets/sorour/38cloud-cloud-segmentation-in-satellite-images) dataset, we create a CSV dataset containing the paths of all files downloaded locally (8400 lines).